Guide Article

 Additional Information

 • Alabama First-Time & Second-Chance Home Buyer Savings Account: State tax deduction on qualifying deposits.
-Official Alabama Department of Revenue guidance and Form 40 instructions document annual deduction caps historically shown as up to $5,000 per year for single filers and $10,000 per year for joint filers (confirm with current Form 40 guidance).
-See Alabama Department of Revenue for rules and forms: Alabama Dept. of Revenue — FAQ and Form 40 booklet / Schedule HBC.
+Official Alabama Department of Revenue guidance and Form 40 / Schedule HBC show deduction limits and rules — statutory caps are commonly $5,000 per year for single filers and $10,000 per year for joint filers; see the Department of Revenue and Form 40 booklet for exact filing instructions: Alabama Dept. of Revenue — FAQ and Form 40 booklet / Schedule HBC.
+The statute text is at: Alabama Code §24-11-7.

-• USDA Loans: 0% down in eligible rural areas — check USDA Rural Development eligibility and income limits.
-USDA Rural Development.
+• USDA Loans: 0% down in eligible rural areas — check USDA Rural Development eligibility maps and income limits: USDA Rural Development.

 • VA Loans: 0% down for eligible veterans and active-duty service members.
 Confirm VA entitlement and lender requirements at the Department of Veterans Affairs: VA Home Loans.